mlncb/mlncb/README.md

-### Hi there 👋 I'm a new future Consultant Microsoft Dynamics 365
+### Hi there 👋 I'm a future Consultant Microsoft Dynamics 365

 - 🌱 I’m currently learning to code and manage projects !!!